US

 Each module typically integrates an analytics tool of its own, but for many companies, it is essential to have a centralized engine responsible for data analysis since it will ensure a smooth exchange of information between departments, individuals, and procedures.
 Unless there is such a function, you are likely to face duplication of effort and inaccurate results, which is sure to incur the waste of time that your employees could have spent on errands of the moment.

-Once your data analysis is streamlined, you can segment customers, gauge escalation, take stock of profitability, and do many other things that will help to knowledgeably plan your sales campaigns taking into account the data provided by the previous ones.
+Once you improve data analysis, you can segment customers, gauge escalation, take stock of profitability, and do many other things that will help to knowledgeably plan your sales campaigns, taking into account the data provided by the previous ones.
 Having a bespoke CRM enables you to make use of advanced analytics tools.

 E-mail marketing